-Limiting carbs, not calories, reduces liver fat faster, researchers findApril 19th, 2011 in Health /
+Limiting carbs, not calories, reduces liver fat faster, researchers findApril 19, 2011 in Medicine & Health / Health

 Curbing carbohydrates is more effective than cutting calories for individuals who want to quickly reduce the amount of fat in their liver, report UT Southwestern Medical Center researchers.